-Download the latest report on the Project (April 2015)
+Download last year's report on the Project (April 2015)

 Biggest achievement to date

 This has to be the contribution to the school at Tala, a village just outside the park boundary, where Exodus have been funding various building and improvement works carried out at the school since 2005.
-Significant funds have been raised by Exodus guide and award-winning photographer Paul Goldstein through his Worth More Alive Campaign, which is in its fifth and final year.
+Significant funds have been raised by Exodus guide and award-winning photographer Paul Goldstein through his Worth More Alive Campaign.
 So far this campaign has raised over £100,000, please see our latest report above.

 Achievements Since 2005

 • Toilet block with complete plumbing / flush system.

 • Water Tank with plumbing for water supply for toilet block and 6 outlet taps for drinking water.

 • Deep Wellwith concrete construction inside / outside fitted with sewerage for un-interrupted water supply to the tank.

 • Boundary wall covering the whole premises of the school with proper Iron Gate for safety of the children.